spagnuolocarmine/serverless-computing-for-iot/assets/slides.md

 # Docker useful commands ![h:100](https://avatars0.githubusercontent.com/u/5429470?s=200&v=4)

 - **Docker container ID**: ```sudo docker ps -a```
-    - displays all deployed containers, rember that functions are Docker containers, the IMAGE field is the function name and version, while the CONTAINER ID is the ID of the function.
-In this view is also possible to see the listening port for the function in the field PORTS.
+    - displays all deployed containers, remember that functions are Docker containers, the IMAGE field is the function name and version, while the CONTAINER ID is the ID of the function.
+In this view, it is also possible to see the listening port for the function in the field PORTS.
 - **Docker Logs**: ```sudo docker logs CONTAINER ID```
     - displays the STDOUT and STDERR of the associated container.
 - **Docker Kill**: ```sudo docker kill CONTAINER ID```